-Having recently joined the team at Vamosa, it quickly became clear that we deliver value to our customers and operate in a space that not many others do – at least not to the same level of success.
-So after doing the ground-work and having a better understanding of the methodology, tools and migration approach, it was time to be involved in the delivery of a project.
+Having recently joined the team at Vamosa, it quickly became clear to me that we deliver value to our customers and operate in a space that not many others do – at least not with the same level of success.
+So after we had done the ground-work and having a better understanding of the methodology, tools and content migration management processes, it was time to be involved in the delivery of a project.

 Salesforce – a new challenge